chrispappas/Deployer/README.md

 Deployer
 ========

 This is a deployer meant for both Bitbucket and Github hooks implementing Git.
+Modified from Brandon Summers (post)[http://brandonsummers.name/blog/2012/02/10/using-bitbucket-for-automated-deployments/].

 How do I use this?
 ------------------